-Evan C Thompson Endowed Term Chair for Excellence in Teaching; Associate Professor of Operations, Information and Decisions
+Evan C Thompson Endowed Term Chair for Excellence in Teaching; Professor of Operations, Information and Decisions

 About Katherine :

-Katherine Milkman is an assistant professor at the Wharton School at the University of Pennsylvania, and she has a secondary appointment as an assistant professor in the Division of Health Policy in the Department of Medical Ethics and Health Policy at the Perelman School of Medicine.
-Her research relies heavily on “big data" to document various ways in which individuals systematically deviate from making optimal choices.
+Katherine Milkman is a professor of Operations, Information and Decisions at the Wharton School at the University of Pennsylvania, and she holds a secondary appointment at Penn’s Perelman School of Medicine.
+Her research relies heavily on big data to document the systematic ways people deviate from making optimal choices.
 Her work has paid particular attention to the question of what factors produce self-control failures (e.g., undersaving for retirement, exercising too little, eating too much junk food) and how to reduce the incidence of such failures.
 She has also explored race and gender discrimination, focusing on how a decision's context can alter the manifestation of bias.